How food delivery upstarts are fighting the tyranny of Grubhub

 Smaller mom-and-pop shops face another disadvantage in the delivery economy.
 They’re forced to compete with more restaurants for the same diners, and have to adjust their menus to stay competitive.
 This is often the case for Asian restaurants that are compelled to whitewash their menus for a bland, white palate.

 “It’s kind of sad . . . sometimes a Chinese restaurant has two different menus.
-When you’re Chinese they give you a more authentic menu,” says Linxin Wen, the founder of Chowbus, a delivery platform that specializes in Asian food.
+When you’re Chinese, they give you a more authentic menu,” says Linxin Wen, the founder of Chowbus, a delivery platform that specializes in Asian food.
 “They don’t want to cook Americanized Chinese food, but they feel they need to do that to make a living.”

 Linxin Wen